 The term now used for the carriers embarked squadrons is ‘Carrier Air Wing’ (CVW).
 The vessels are capable of deploying a variety of aircraft in large numbers, up to a maximum in the upper fifties in surge conditions.

-Captain Jerry Kyd, commander of HMS Queen Elizabeth, commented on the initial deployment and the gradual increase in air wing numbers:
+Captain Jerry Kyd, former commander of HMS Queen Elizabeth, commented on the initial deployment and the gradual increase in air wing numbers:

 “We are constrained by the F-35 buy rate even though that was accelerated in SDSR in 2015, so initial operating capability numbers in 2020 are going to be very modest indeed.

 We will flesh it out with helicopters, and a lot depends on how many USMC F-35s come on our first deployment in 2021.
 But by 2023, we are committed to 24 UK jets onboard, and after that it’s too far away to say.”